Right to vote in Finland

 Elections to the European Parliament

-Every Finnish citizen who reaches the age of 18 no later than on the day of the election is entitled to vote in elections to the European Parliament held in Finland, irrespective of his or her place of residence.
+In European Parliament elections held in Finland, every Finnish citizen who has reached the age of 18 no later than on the election day is entitled to vote, regardless of their place of residence.

-Persons entitled to vote may only vote in one EU member state in the same elections to the European Parliament: either their home country or the country where they live.
+If you are entitled to vote, you may vote in the same elections to the European Parliament in one EU member state only: either your home country or the country where you live.

 Elections to the European Parliament are held every five years.